2025 KEYNOTE SPEAKERS

 Date: Sunday, May 11, 2025

 Time: 4-5 p.m.
-Location: Maumee Bay Lodge, Ballroom Fee: $15 Registration Required: Yes *Copies of Amar's book will be available for sale at the festival with a book signing immediately following his keynote Amar Ayyash is both an expert on the gulls of North America and an evangelist for "gull recreation".
+Location: Maumee Bay Lodge, Ballroom Fee: $15 Registration Required: Yes *Amar's book will be available for sale at the festival with a book signing immediately following his keynote Amar Ayyash is both an expert on the gulls of North America and an evangelist for "gull recreation."
 He coordinates the Illinois Ornithological Society’s Annual Gull Frolic on Lake Michigan, hosts the popular website anythinglarus.com, and is often found speaking at birding events throughout the continent.
 Much of his free time is dedicated to traveling the world to photograph and study gulls.
 Ayyash has published a number of papers and articles on gull identification, distribution, and molt.
-He is the author of the authoritative guide to North American Gulls -- The Gull Guide.
+He is the author of the authoritative guide to North American Gulls--The Gull Guide.
 Amar lives in northern Illinois where he teaches mathematics.
-Among the world's “seabirds”, gulls are the most accessible to humans, invading our most immediate surroundings.
-Gulls are sometimes perceived as 2nd class avian creatures.
+Among the world's “seabirds," gulls are the most accessible to humans, invading our most immediate surroundings.
+Gulls are sometimes perceived as second-class avian creatures.
 This, along with the identification challenges they present, has created a love-hate relationship with many birders.
 And yet, some of our most coveted bird species in the world are gulls, presenting us with an interesting juxtaposition.
-Amar Ayyash will take us through an entertaining and intriguing exploration of their natural history, taxonomy, and share some of their lesser-known adaptations and quirky behaviors.
+Amar Ayyash will take us through an entertaining and intriguing exploration of their natural history and taxonomy and will share some of their lesser-known adaptations and quirky behaviors.

 |